 - One water bottle

 How the hell did he pack all of this in there?
-The two things that he did organize were his laptop in the laptop compartment and his headphones in the accessory pocket.
+He organized the two things: his laptop in the laptop compartment and his headphones in the accessory pocket.
 And also, his water bottle was packed in the side pocket.

 The rest he squished in.